This topic is under construction for the 22.5 (May 2022) release of Sample Manager. For the previous version of this documentation, click here.

 three bar menu to select:

 - Edit Source Type Design: Reopen the source type creation wizard to change details or fields.
-Note that you cannot change the name of a source type.
+Note that you changes to the design of the source type will not be 'propagated' to change the name of any existing sources.

 - Delete Source Type: Delete this type of source completely.
 This will delete the type, all sources of this type, and all dependencies.
 Deletion cannot be undone.